jfeist/chiral-transfermatrix/README.md

 - `TransferMatrixLayer` objects representing an arbitrary optical element defined by its transfer matrix (assumed to be calculated/modeled externally), and constructed with a single argument:
     - `M`: 4x4 transfer matrix of the optical element.

-The "main" class is `TScat`, which calculates the scattering properties of the structure upon instantiation and takes the following arguments:
+The "main" class is `MultiLayerScatt`, which calculates the scattering properties of the structure upon instantiation and takes the following arguments:
 - `layers`: list describing the layers of the structure
 - `lambda_vac`: vacuum wavelength (in the same units as `d` above)
 - `theta0`: incidence angle (in radians)